Gospel of the Hebrews: Content

-The summary of a gospel passage identifies Mattias, (which is the Greek form of Matthew, from Hebrew Matityahu, meaning "gift of God") as the name of the tax-collector who was called to follow Jesus.
+The summary of a gospel passage identifies Matthias (which is the Greek form of Matthew, from Hebrew Matityahu, meaning "gift of God") as the name of the tax-collector who was called to follow Jesus.
 (Note: Lührmann 2004; Lührmann has a detailed analysis and discussion of the "call of Levi" story.)

 [Fragment b1] And he (Papias) has adduced another story of a woman who was accused of many sins before the Lord, which is contained in the Gospel according to the Hebrews.